SanniClara/Machine_Learning_creating_audiobooks/README.md

 Open the PDF_to_text.js Code in your IDE and chance: var pdf_path = "Books_I_Like/cfordummies.pdf"; into a book you like and the right path.
-Then run the code in the command line with the following command
+Then run the code in the command line with the following command:
 ```
 node PDF_to_text.js
 ```